SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm-release.html.md

 ## System requirements

-The agent was tested on an NTC-6200 device with firmware version 2.0.24.3.
+The agent has been tested on an NTC-6200 and NTC-140W device with firmware version 2.0.24.3.
 For remote configuration of WAN parameters, you need a SIM card with SMS function.
 Currently, GSMA OneAPI (e.g., on Ericsson DCP), OpenIT and Jasper Wireless are supported APIs for SMS providers.
 Please contact <support@cumulocity.com> for connecting to an SMS provider.

 > Agent versions 2.1.10 and up require at least Cumulocity 6.10 to support the new log viewer.